WolfgangVonL/better-sqlite3-model/README.md

 // the connect function connects to a database file and caches the connection for the orm
 // the database can be switched at any time but models will have to be re-initialized after
-// the function is a wrapper for 'better-sqlite3's Database contructor and takes the same props Connect(path,options)
+// the function is a wrapper for 'better-sqlite3's Database contructor and takes the same props
+// the function returns a better-sqlite3 Database object.
+Calling without props will return the last connection used Connect(path,options)
 ```